cyclejs/cyclejs/time/README.md

 ```

 #### `periodic(period)`
 Returns a stream that emits every `period` msec.
-Starts with 0, and increases by 1 every time.
+Starts with zero and increases by one every time.

 ```js
 const actual$ = Time.periodic(80);